ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 80 - Recording and reporting of adverse events that occur during clinical investigations.md

-Article&nbsp;that occurred in third countries in which a clinical investigation is performed under the same clinical investigation plan as the one applying to a clinical investigation covered by this Regulation by means of the electronic system referred to in Article&nbsp;73.</p>
+Article&nbsp;that occurred in third countries in which a clinical investigation is performed under the same clinical investigation plan as the one applying to a clinical investigation covered by this Regulation by means of the electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md).</p>
    <p class="norm">4.&nbsp;&nbsp;In the case of a clinical investigation
- for which the sponsor has used the single application referred to in Article&nbsp;78, the sponsor shall report any event as referred to in paragraph&nbsp;2 of this Article&nbsp;by means of the electronic system referred to in Article&nbsp;73.
+ for which the sponsor has used the single application referred to in [[Article&nbsp;78](../clinical evaluation and clinical investigationsArticle 78 - Coordinated assessment procedure for clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 78 - Coordinated assessment procedure for clinical investigations.md), the sponsor shall report any event as referred to in paragraph&nbsp;2 of this Article&nbsp;by means of the electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md).
 Upon receipt, this report shall be transmitted electronically to all Member&nbsp;States in which the clinical investigation is being conducted.</p>
    <p class="norm">Under the direction of the coordinating
-Member&nbsp;State referred to in Article&nbsp;78(2), the
+Member&nbsp;State referred to in [[Article&nbsp;78](../clinical evaluation and clinical investigationsArticle 78 - Coordinated assessment procedure for clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 78 - Coordinated assessment procedure for clinical investigations.md)(2), the
 Member&nbsp;States shall coordinate their assessment of serious adverse events and device deficiencies to determine whether to modify, suspend or terminate the clinical investigation or whether to revoke the